JuanOlaya/Virtual-Reality/README.md

 # VIRTUAL REALITY - CARDBOARD  (OSVR and Unity)

-This repository is associated with the subject Virtual Reality taught in the university School of Arts and Letters (Bogotá) by Juan Olaya in the semester 2017.2.
+This repository is associated with the course Virtual Reality taught in the university School of Arts and Letters (Bogotá) by Juan Olaya in the semester 2017.2.

 For this course we use [Unity 3D](https://unity3d.com/) 5.6.3f1 and [OSVR](https://github.com/OSVR/OSVR-Unity) as VR framework.
 OSVR is able to run on any Android device provided of a gyroscope and accelerometer.
 To check if your Android device is compatible, download the [Cardboard App](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419).
 The following are the components required for the course.